Get Your INFO

 Talk with your high school counselor or call EFSC's Dual Enrollment Office at 321-433-7152 or 321-433-5155

-Compare accelerated learning opportunities, including Dual Enrollment, by viewing the Florida Department of Education's comparison chart.
+Compare Dual Enrollment, AP, IB and AICE by viewing the Florida Department of Education's comparison chart.

 EFSC/Brevard Schools Agreement

 Learn about eligibility criteria and steps for participation in Dual Enrollment.
 The Dual Enrollment Articulation Agreement is the official document between EFSC and Brevard Public Schools that identifies policies and procedures.